hsmtknj/adas/src/cam_calib/detected_data/README.md

-# Output Data Directory
+# Detected Data Directory

-You can get output in this directory.
+You can get images that the corners are detected in this directory.